-- 1. Assist the Principal to promote and develop the Catholic Character of the school. - 2.
-Be aware of the need for the Catholic perspective to be included in all aspects of school life. - 3.
-Develop understanding of the charism of the school. - 4.
+1. Assist the Principal to promote and develop the Catholic Character of the school.

+- 2. Be aware of the need for the Catholic perspective to be included in all aspects of school life. - 3.
+Develop understanding of the charism/s of the school. - 4.
 In conjunction with the Principal and BOT, develop and review school policies related to Catholic Character. - 5.
 Ensure that all school policies and practices include and reflect the Gospel values that the school promotes. - 6.
 Support a strong commitment to the principles of Te Tiriti O Waitangi, particularly in relation to Māori Catholic spirituality. - 7.
 Ensure that any teaching in the Health curriculum regarding sexuality is grounded in the teachings of the Catholic Church. - 8.
-Be familiar with the Framing Document Human Sexuality Education: A guide for Catholic communities in Aotearoa New Zealand (2019) and encourage kaiako who will be teaching sexuality education to attend the Having Life to the Full course for personal formation and professional development. - 9.
-Be active in the internal self-review process of the Catholic Character of the school identified in Āhuatanga Katorika Kaupapa Arotake Me Te Ahu Whakamua Catholic Special Character Review for Development. - 10.
-Be part of the Special Character committee on the Board of Trustees (if applicable). - 11.
-Support the Principal with the creation of an annual Special Character goal. - 12.
+Be familiar with the Framing Document He Anga Whakamārama Te Mātauranga Hōkakatanga: He puka ārahi mā ngā hapori Katorika o Aotearoa.
+Framing Document - Human Sexuality Education: A guide for Catholic communities in Aotearoa New Zealand (2019) and encourage kaiako who will be teaching sexuality education to attend the Having Life to the Full course for personal formation and professional development. - 9.
+Lead, with the principal (and ideally with the Special Character Committee of the BOT), the internal self-review process of the Catholic Character of the school identified in Āhuatanga Katorika Kaupapa Arotake Me Te Ahu Whakamua Catholic Special Character Review for Development. - 10.
+Be part of the Catholic Character committee on the Board of Trustees. - 11.
+Support the Principal with the creation of annual Catholic character goal/s. - 12.
 Manage and purchase resources that will help staff, ākonga and whānau deepen their expressions of the school's Catholic Character. - 13.
 Support staff in their own faith formation. - 14.
 In conjunction with the Principal and with the support of the diocesan education office, support teachers as they progress through the NZCBC's national Certification system. - 15.
-Encourage kaiako to actively work towards a qualification in Religious Education which reflects professional development in keeping with the categories in the Certification Handbook. - 16.
-Ensure there is a plan to support kaiako to have "12 hours of professional development in Religious Education and spiritual formation each year" (2020 Handbook for BOTs, pg 22). - 17.
+Support kaiako who are teaching Religious Education, and other staff, especially tagged teachers, to actively work towards a qualification which reflects the wishes of the NZCBC (2020 Handbook for BOTs, see Appendix 4) - 16.
+Ensure there is a plan to support kaiako to have annual professional development in Catholic Character and/or Religious Education.
+(2020 Handbook for BOTs, pg 22). - 17.
 Support the induction of new kaiako into the Special Catholic Character of the school. - 18.
 Set up a line of communication with the Proprietor's Appointees to pass on information related to the DRS role and responsibilities. - 19.
-Work to strengthen school / parish relationships. - 20.
-For deeper understanding and support for future direction refer to Dimension 4: Safeguarding and Strengthening Catholic Character in Āhuatanga Katorika Kaupapa Arotake Me Te Ahu Whakamua Catholic Special Character Review for Development.
-N.B.
-Much of this dimension relates to governance by the Board of Trustees
+Work to strengthen school / parish relationships.